Tally of Medals for Russian Athletes - The Moscow Times

 Russian athletes are competing in the Tokyo Olympics under a neutral Russian Olympic Committee (ROC) flag due to a ban stemming from state-sponsored doping violations.

-The ROC is currently in fifth place overall, with twelve gold medals, twenty silver medals and thirteen bronze medals; totaling fourty-five medals so far.
+The ROC is currently in fifth place overall, with 13 gold medals, 21 silver medals and 18 bronze medals, totaling 52 medals so far.

 Here’s a running list of medals they’ve won so far: